vaculap/mf-test-automation/README.md

 ![UseCase](./media/UseCase.jpg)

-## Sample automated test cases are then structured accoding to this test scenario:
+## Sample automated test cases are then structured according to this test scenario:

 ![TestScenario](./media/TestScenario.jpg)